 - Initial infection and viral replication occur locally in tracheal and bronchial epithelial cells.

-- Following the amplification of measles virus in regional lymph nodes, a predominantly cell-associated viremia disseminates the virus to various organs prior to the appearance of a rash.
+- Following the amplification of the measles virus in regional lymph nodes, a predominantly cell-associated viremia disseminates the virus to various organs prior to the appearance of a rash.

 Statistics and Incidences